IBM/agile-service-manager-gis-map-plugin/README.md

 This will create the new Docker image `agile-service-manager-gis-map-plugin`.
 To use this image follow the instructions in the [Running Docker](#Running-Docker) step.

-### Running Docker
+#### Running Docker
-Running the docker image, requires using the image from Dockerhub or a locally built image from step [Building Docker image](#Building-Docker-image).
+Running the docker image, requires using a locally built image from step [Building Docker image](#Building-Docker-image).

 This project includes an example [docker-compose.yml](docker-compose.yml) file which can be used with [docker-compose](https://docs.docker.com/compose/) to run the image with the required configuration.
 Before you run the image make sure that you modify the values of the [docker-compose.yml](docker-compose.yml) to match your systems requirements.
 The file includes full documentation of each of the configuration options, if you don't provide a value a default will be used.

-If you are running the Dockerhub image you will need to modify the file to replace the image name that is used.
-You can comment out the local image name and use the Dockerhub path.
+If you are storing the image in a remote repository you will need to modify the file to replace the image name that is used.
+You can comment out the local image name and use the remote repository path.
 Example
 ```
 version: '2.1'